Things to do in Bath

 - Take a tour

 We love a tour of Bath, and if you’re looking for something more outré than the Mayor’s Guides have to offer, then we’d highly recommend some of the city’s more niche excursions.
 You can take a pilgrimage of Bath’s best artisanal food and drink purveyors with Savouring Bath or hear about famed supernatural occurrences on a Ghost Walk.
-Then of course there are the tours that are self-guided; the quiet paths that take you meandering along the canal from Sydney Gardens at the end of the road, the parks that offer verdant green space in the centre of the city – Henrietta Park lies just at the back of No.15 – and the numerous pop-ups, from supper clubs at Sion Hill or Bear Flat to an Aprés Ski Bar at Abbey Hotel at Christmas and live music hotspots.
+Then of course there are the tours that are self-guided; the quiet paths that take you meandering along the canal from Sydney Gardens at the end of the road, the parks that offer verdant green space in the centre of the city – Henrietta Park lies just at the back of No.15 – and the numerous pop-ups and experiences from convivial supper clubs to a secret Japanese Izakaya, brilliant historic pubs and live music hotspots.